koithos/kimspect/README.md

 ### Prerequisites

-- Rust 1.70 or later
+- Rust 1.85 or later
 - Kubernetes cluster access
-- `kubectl` configured with your cluster
+- `kubectl` installed & configured with your cluster

 ### Building from Source